IlyaKostogrud/Test_for_GDS/README.md

 # Test_for_GDS
-Test wiht websockets, files dowloading by URL
+Test: websockets, files download by URL